 OTHER PROFESSIONAL EXPERIENCE

-2019- Consultant on educational research, Ministry of Education and Technical Education, Egypt.
+2019- Consultant on educational policy and research, Ministry of Education and Technical Education, Egypt.

 2018-2021 Member Advisory Board, “Skills and Integration of Migrants, Refugees and Asylum Applicants in European Labour Markets.”
 Funded by European Commission, Horizon 2020-Research and Innovation Framework Program.
 Coordinated by Glasgow Caledonian University.

 2013-2017 Member Advisory Board, “Power2Youth.”
 Funded by the European Commission, CORDIS, coordinated by Istituto Affari Internazionali, University of Rome.

 2010-Present Consulting Editor, International Review of Education

 2011-2013 Co-editor, Jadaliyya, On Media and Reporting Page